elatov/puppet/docker/README.md

 #### `storage_root_size`

-The maximum size of the root filesystem.
+The maximum size of the root file system.

 #### `storage_data_size`